blefloch/lie-algebra-w0/README.md

 seed data, the Coq code being developped in this repository performs the case-by-case analysis proving that all other radical weights are mixed.

+To compile, run

+   coqc ListExtras.v Tools.v Zvec.v SimpleLieAlgebras.v Data.v TypeAll.v TypeA.v TypeBD.v TypeC.v TypeEFG.v Main.v

+- `ListExtras.v`, `Tools.v` and `Zvec.v` prove various easy theorems and provide some Ltac tactics.
+- `SimpleLieAlgebras.v` lists fundamental weights and multipliers of all simple Lie algebras.
+- `Data.v` lists the representations shown by other means to be exceptional or mixed.
+It also defines branching rules that preserve w0 and radicality.
+- `TypeAll.v` proves theorems used for all Lie algebra types.
+- `TypeA.v` (done!), `TypeBD.v`, `TypeC.v`, `TypeEFG.v` prove the main theorem in the eponymous cases.
+- `Main.v` states and proves the main theorem by trivially combining the cases.

 Bruno Le Floch (Princeton University) and Ilia Smilga (Yale University)